mansoorhu10/grolisty/README.md

 ## Future Improvements
 Once I have enough time to continue working on this project, these are the primary changes and improvements I will make to the web app:
-  * Add MERN Authentication so that users can log in to their personal account and view only items stored in their account.
   * Add expiration date as a key piece of information that is stored in a seperate system that tracks and notifies the user to throw out expired goods and buy new groceries.
   * Add a button that uses machine learning to automatically log items based on a picture used as input (need to research more before implementing).